pogyomo/submode.nvim/README.md

         - `opts?: table` Options of this keymap.
 Same as `opts` of `vim.keymap.set`.

 - `default(name, lhs, rhs, opts)`
     - Add a default mapping to `name`.
+Works same as when you passed these values to `...` of `submode.create`.
 Same interface as `vim.keymap.set`.
     - `name: string` Name of target submode.
     - `lhs: string` Lhs of mapping.
     - `rhs: string | fun():string?` Rhs of mapping.
 Can be function.